syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### ExcludedColumns

 By default, all the columns (including hidden columns) in SfDataGrid will be exported to Excel.
-If you want to exclude some columns while exporting to excel, you can use `ExcludeColumns` property in [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html).
+If you want to exclude particular columns while exporting to excel, you can add those columns to the [DataGridExcelExportingOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption~ExcludedColumns.html) property in [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html) list.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();